-- 31.09 The US State Department Report 2005 published on 8 March 2006 recorded that "The passport law requires a woman to obtain permission from a male family member before having a passport application processed."
-[2a] (section 2d) - 31.10 The Danish fact-finding mission of March/April 2004 reported in November 2004 that, according to the Ministry of Interior (MoI):
+- 32.09 The US State Department Report 2006 published on 6 March 2007 recorded that "The passport law requires a woman to obtain permission from a male family member before having a passport application processed.
+In some areas of the country women were forbidden by local custom or tradition to leave the home except in the company of a male relative."
+[2b] (Section 2d) - 32.10 The Danish fact-finding mission of March/April 2004 reported in November 2004 that, according to the Ministry of Interior (MoI):

 "The applicant has to submit his request for a passport in person.
 The applicant should at the same time prove his identity, for example by showing an identity card.
 If the applicant is not in possession of such documentation, his identity can be established by other means among other things by conducting a personal interview.
 In order to have an Afghan national passport extended it is necessary to appear in person.
-According to the source a male Afghan citizen can have his wife and children up to age of 14 registered in his passport without his wife having to appear at the passport office to sign the passport.
+According to the source a male

+Afghan citizen can have his wife and children up to age of 14 registered in his passport without his wife having to appear at the passport office to sign the passport.
 However, pictures of wife and children have to be submitted."
-[8] (section 8.1)
+[8] (Section 8.1)

-31.11 The Danish report also noted:
+32.11 The Danish report also noted: